Sport in San Marino: International Football

 The San Marino national team played its first unofficial international match in 1986, in which it suffered a 0–1 defeat to the Canadian Olympic team.
-Its first competitive outing was on November 14, 1990, a 0–4 loss against Switzerland in the European Championship qualifier.
+Its first competitive outing was on 14 November 1990, a 0–4 loss against Switzerland in the European Championship qualifier.
 These defeats set the tone for most of the following outings of the team, who are regarded as whipping boys in the qualifying sections of the European Championship and the World Cup, calling into question the merits of San Marino and the other 'microstate' teams (Andorra, Liechtenstein, Luxembourg and Malta) being included in the main qualifying groups for said tournaments.

-They had a brief moment of glory when they faced England in a World Cup qualifier on November 17, 1993, and took the lead through Davide Gualtieri after just 8.3 seconds - still the fastest goal in World Cup competition.
+They had a brief moment of glory when they faced England in a World Cup qualifier on 17 November 1993, and took the lead through Davide Gualtieri after just 8.3 seconds - still the fastest goal in World Cup competition.
 Despite this goal, only San Marino's third at international level, the microstate went on to lose 7–1.

 Until recently, San Marino's international record was one of almost total failure, with famous draws against Turkey and Latvia being the only partial successes in an international career that contains over 70 defeats.
 However, on 29 April 2004, San Marino recorded their first ever win, with a 1–0 victory over Liechtenstein in an international friendly.
 Andy Selva scored the only goal in a close game that finally gave this tiny republic a footballing victory.

-On September 6, 2006, San Marino suffered their biggest ever defeat, losing 13–0 to world giants Germany in the Stadio Olimpico.
+On 6 September 2006, San Marino suffered their biggest ever defeat, losing 13–0 to world giants Germany in the Stadio Olimpico.
 It was also the largest goal margin defeat in European Championship Qualifying history.

-In the same competition on February 7, 2007, they came within 8 seconds of the best result in their history.
+In the same competition on 7 February 2007, they came within 8 seconds of the best result in their history.
 They were level at 1–1 with the Republic of Ireland after 94 minutes when Stephen Ireland scored within 8 seconds of the final whistle.
 The goal scored by San Marino was their European Qualifying first goal since losing 4–1 to Austria in 1998.

 As of August 2021, San Marino is 210th in the FIFA world rankings - almost last place with 805 points (the bottom is The Turks and Caicos Islands.)

-The most notable Sanmarinese footballer was Massimo Bonini, a midfielder, who played for the national team, but most notably for Italy's Juventus F.C. from 1981 to 1988.
+The most notable Sanmarinese footballer was Massimo Bonini, a midfielder, who played for the national team, but most notably for Italy's Juventus FC from 1981 to 1988.

 In 2020 San Marino made it through a round for the first time in a UEFA competition making it to the playoffs of the 2022 Futsal EURO.

+In the 2024 UEFA Nations League Group D, Not only did San Marino achieve its first competitive win against Lichtenstein.
+They went top of their Group to get promoted to the Nations League Group C for the first time in their history.
+This was an incredible feat for the San Marino national team, and possibly the best the San Marino team have ever performed.